junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And Cas starts saying, "The divide between the dimension is the thinnest when you pray the hardest.
 And every time when you're dying, the feelings and thoughts are so strong that they tear the dimensions apart, that's how I can get through."

-Dean opens his mouth, trying to comment.
+Dean opens his mouth, trying to retort.
 But Cas doesn't let him.

 "That's why I could come to you in the snow storm on Rocky Mountain, what's why I found you in the redwoods in California.
 You were dying, both times, then."